esamattis/immer-reducer/README.md

 const store = configureStore({
     // reducers option takes an array of reducers which all receive the same state object.
     reducers: [
-        // The generated reducer is available in REDUCER symbol SimpleActions[REDUCER]
+        // Use the getReducer function to get the generated reducer getReducer(SimpleActions),

         // If you need to keep your old reducers still around oldReducer,